Captainspockears/Matlab-EC-Essential-Lab-Toolkit/README.md

 6. [checkcorr](#checkcorr)

 # gettwiddle
+Description:
-Description: Returns the twiddle factor
+Returns the twiddle factor.
 Parameters:
 N - Total number of elements
 k - k
 n - n
 type - 0 for dft, 1 for idft
+Return Value:
-Return Value: W - Twiddle factor
+W - Twiddle factor.

 # dft
+Description:
-Description: Returns the dft of a sequence
+Returns the dft of a sequence
 Parameters:
-x - signal sequence
+x - signal sequence.
+Return Value:
-Return Value: X - signal series with DFT
+X - signal series with DFT

 # idft
+Description:
-Description: Returns the IDFT of a sequence
+Returns the IDFT of a sequence
 Parameters:
 x - signal sequence
+Return Value:
-Return Value: X - signal series with IDFT
+X - signal series with IDFT

 # linconv
+Description:
-Description: Returns the linear convolution of x and h
+Returns the linear convolution of x and h
 Parameters:
 x - x
 h - h
+Return Value:
-Return Value: Y - linear convolution of x and h
+Y - linear convolution of x and h.

 # circonv
+Description:
-Description: Returns the circular convolution of x and h
+Returns the circular convolution of x and h
 Parameters:
 x - x
 h - h
+Return Value:
-Return Value: Y - circular convolution of x and h
+Y - circular convolution of x and h

 # checkcorr
+Description:
-Description: Checks if a given series is correlational
+Checks if a given series is correlational
 Parameters:
-x - signal series
+x - signal series.
 Return Value:
-0 - if not correlational
+0 - if not correlational.
-1 - if correlational
+1 - if correlational.